4GeeksAcademy/master-javascript-programming-exercises/exercises/113-filterOddElements/README.md

 # `113` filterOddElements

-## 📝 Instructions
+## 📝 Instructions:

-Write a function called "filterOddElements".
+1. Write a function called `filterOddElements`.

-Given an array of numbers, "filterOddElements" returns an array containing only the odd numbers of the given array.
+Given an array of numbers, `filterOddElements` returns an array containing only the odd numbers of the given array.

 ```Js
 var output = filterOddElements([1, 2, 3, 4, 5]);